 First of all, there is no need to panic.
 Bank account overdrafts rarely result in a mortgage application being declined for otherwise qualified applicants.
-If you have a better than average credit score, have a good job with a steady income and are making a down payment of at least 20%, then you should be approved for your mortgage.
+If you have a better than average credit score, a good job with a steady income and you meet the lender's other qualification requirements, then you should be approved for your mortgage.

 According to mortgage lender guidelines, if your bank account statements "demonstrate overdraft activity, that information suggests a weakness in the borrower’s ability to meet financial obligations.
 The lender must assess the significance of this information relative to the borrower’s overall credit risk."

 In short, the lender is required to look into the overdrafts, understand why they happened and evaluate them within the context of your overall mortgage application.
-In other words, if the rest of your application such as your credit score, debt-to-income ratio, employment history and down payment are solid, then overdrafts should not prevent you from qualifying for a mortgage.
+In other words, if the rest of your application such as your credit score, debt-to-income ratio, employment history and down payment are in good shape, then overdrafts should not prevent you from qualifying.

-On the other hand, if your application has other challenges such as a low credit score; derogatory credit events including a bankruptcy, default or foreclosure; a high debt-to-income ratio or limited job history and you are on the margin in terms of qualifying for the mortgage, then the overdrafts may be a disqualifying consideration.
+On the other hand, if your application has other challenges such as a low credit score; limited credit history; derogatory credit events including a bankruptcy, default or foreclosure; a high debt-to-income ratio or limited employment history and you are on the margin in terms of qualifying for the mortgage, then the overdrafts may be more of an issue.

-I would only provide the letter if the lender asks about the overdrafts when they review your loan application.
-Because you have prepared the letter in advance, you can quickly address the issue without needlessly raising it with the lender.
+I would only provide the letter if the lender asks about the overdrafts when they review your mortgage application.
+Because you have prepared the letter in advance, you can quickly address the issue without needlessly bringing it to the lenders attention.